top of page

 The concept of metanarratives, or grand narratives, was introduced by the French philosopher Jean-François Lyotard.
 He brought this term into prominence In his work "The Postmodern Condition: A report of Knowledge" in 1979.
 He argued these grand narratives have lost their credibility in the postmodern era, which is characterized by increasing skepticism.
 But recent history has put a twist on this stance; with the prevalence of social media facilitating the creation and proliferation of local narratives, fomenting political and social division and extremism.
 These local narratives are widely accepted theories among specific groups and are based on partial truths, or poorly drawn conclusions.
 These semi-closed systems of like-minded agents are catalyzing local narratives to the point they are mimicking metanarratives in impact.

-Social media logarithms are meant to increase face time within the platform, so they introduce feed that reflects user behavior.
+Social media algorithms are meant to increase face time within the platform, so they introduce feed that reflects user behavior.
 But ultimately this creates boundaries between groups and increases the prevalence of local narrative proliferation, as people encounter mostly common ideas and explanations without applying critical thinking.
 The narrative magnification arises from the similarities in the thinking, and the belief these ideas or perspectives are further evidence of fixed mindsets.
 This increases bias by confirming similar thinking, and the collective local narratives comingle, catalyzed by social media logarithms, and become reinforcing within the group or subsystem.
 This observation is an important one for our business environment.

 In isolated, and semi-closed systems like businesses, often only similar ideas are introduced and entertained.
 And here is the rub, as a result, vision and options become restricted and even suppressed.
 If you are sitting there thinking there are no metanarratives or local narratives impacting your business, I challenge you to read further.